landlight/sample-node-CRUD-mongo/README.md

-#sample"sample application for node.js with mongodb"
+#sample"sample backend CRUD application for express with mongodb"